manyports/oneported/README.md

 ### Contributing

-We welcome contributions!
 Feel free to open issues or submit pull requests to enhance the platform.

-For any questions or support, please reach out to us via the project's repository.
+For any questions or support, please reach out to me via my socials.

 Happy coding! 🚀